Resist or cooperate? Crimean Tatars split over Russian rule

 Many Tatars boycotted a referendum on March 16 when local authorities say 97 percent of those who voted opted to join Russia.
 Kiev and the West derided the exercise as illegitimate.

-The Tatars have continued to fly the Ukrainian flag at the Mejlis since the vote, despite a visit by armed pro-Russian "self-defense" units and threats to close their organization by the region's chief prosecutor.
+The Tatars have continued to fly the Ukrainian flag at the Mejlis since the vote, despite a visit by armed pro-Russian "self-defence" units and threats to close their organisation by the region's chief prosecutor.
 "We're used to constant struggle.
 We don't trust the Russian authorities, and why should we?
 They have always opposed the Crimean Tatars," Dzhelyalov said.

 The Mejlis' former leader, Soviet-era dissident Mustafa Dzhemilev, says he is banned from setting foot on Crimean soil.